 A visit to your neurologist should be a positive experience where information is exchanged and treatment options are considered in a collaborative way.
 It is best if questions are written down prior to the consultation so that you do not forget the issues that are important to you and also that you give the doctor any information that may impact on your future treatment.
+If you are preparing for your first neurologist’s visit, we have prepared some suggested questions at the bottom of the page.

 A neurologist with a special interest in movement disorders will be able to give you the benefit of their experience in treating other patients with dystonia, but keep in mind that everyone is an individual and treatment that is beneficial for some patients does not necessarily suit all patients with the same diagnosis.